ibotdotout/ibotdotout.github.io/_posts/2016-03-03-docker-reduce-image-size.md

 title: Reduce docker image size
 tags: [docker]
 permalink: docker-reduce-image-size
-# --- option ---
 update_date: 2016-03-03
 ---

-that can help your to portable your contain across network, save bandwidth and storage, faster to scale.
+Reduce Docker image size can help your to portable your contain across network, save bandwidth and storage, faster to scale.

 ## 1. Using [alpine](https://hub.docker.com/_/alpine/) base image when possible
-It is minimal Docker image based on Alpine Linux that only 5 MB in size.
+It is minimal Docker image based on Alpine Linux that only 5 MB.
-You can install packages with `apk add --update <pakckages>` command and you can check packages that avaible on [alpine packages](https://pkgs.alpinelinux.org/packages).
+You can install packages with `apk add --update <pakckages>` and you can check packages that avaible on [alpine packages](https://pkgs.alpinelinux.org/packages).

 ### Debian/Ubuntu vs Alpine
 * [Nginx based on debian](https://hub.docker.com/_/nginx/) 135 MB vs 13 MB [alpine-nginx](https://hub.docker.com/r/smebberson/alpine-nginx/)
 * [Node based on debian](https://hub.docker.com/_/node/) 644 MB vs 36.76 MB [alpine-node](https://hub.docker.com/r/mhart/alpine-node/)

-You can see how smallest alpine based image are.
+You can see how small alpine based image are.
 However alpine based is new born linux that not contain much packages as older linux like debian/ubuntu.
 There are some compiled packages and some that your have to compile with your own.